1946 Rabat Vickers Wellington crash: Accident

 The Wellington took off from RAF Hal Far at 10.50am, after the crew had inspected the aircraft and declared it to be airworthy.
 The aircraft was taking part in a training exercise with a Supermarine Spitfire from No. 73 Squadron RAF, in which the Spitfire performed dummy attacks on the Wellington which was to take evasive action.

 The two aircraft rendezvoused over Ħal Far at about 11.00am and established radio contact, before beginning the exercise by flying northwest towards Gozo.
 The Spitfire performed three attacks from above or at the same level as the Wellington, and then began its fourth attack from below.
 At this point, the Wellington was at a height of 4000-5000 feet, and it turned to port and descended towards the east at an angle of 20°, continuing until it crashed into a residential area of Rabat and exploded at about 11.15am.

 All four crew members on board the aircraft died in the crash.
 On the ground, 16 residents were killed and several others were injured.
-Several children and a baby were among the dead.
+Five children and a baby were among the dead.

+Fatalities

+This a full list of all the people killed in this accident.